kim/lomongo/Readme.md

 hence this project may or may not reach production quality (and will be maintained actively enough to stay there).
 Thus, patches and contributions are highly welcome.

+## Todo

+* some of the administrative commands have no wrappers yet
+* map/reduce is not implemented at all
+* BSON encoding/decoding should be decoupled from Netty `Channel`s
+* the interface follows the native API very closely -- a 'funny characters' API, possibly exposing 'Collection'-semantics, could be nice

 ## Contributing